On this page, we shall explain how to run batch tests on the local PC in MagicPod from the command line.

 - Run batch tests on Linux

-- Run batch tests on parallel real devices on the Mac
+- Run batch tests in parallel

 {